Mario Impemba

-Early and personal life
+Early life and education

-Impemba is a native of Sterling Heights, Michigan and a graduate of Stevenson High School and Michigan State University.
-He and his wife Cathy are parents of two sons, Brett and Daniel.
-Brett was drafted in the 49th round of the 2011 Major League Baseball Draft by the Detroit Tigers.
-The Impembas live in Macomb County, Michigan.
+Impemba was born in Detroit, Michigan, and grew up in nearby Sterling Heights, where he attended Stevenson High School.
+Impemba graduated from Michigan State University in 1985, where he was the sports director at the campus radio station and provided play-by-play for MSU baseball, basketball and hockey games.

-Broadcasting career
+Career

-Early roles
+Early career

-At Michigan State University, Impemba volunteered to announce whatever games were being broadcast on the university sports network.
-As a professional, he started out announcing games for the Peoria Chiefs single-A baseball club in 1987.
-Impemba also served as the sports director at WXCL Radio and the play-by-play voice of the Peoria Rivermen of the now-defunct International Hockey League during the 1987-88 season.
-From 1989 to 1990, Mario served as the voice of the Quad City Angels single-A team in Davenport, Iowa.
+Impemba began his professional career announcing games for the Peoria Chiefs single-A baseball club in 1987.
+He also served as the sports director at WXCL radio and the play-by-play voice of the Peoria Rivermen of the International Hockey League during the 1987–88 season.
+From 1989 to 1990, he served as the voice of the Quad City Angels single-A team in Davenport, Iowa.
 In 1991, Impemba began calling games for the Tucson Toros of the Pacific Coast League.

-Impemba served as the radio (KLAA) and fill-in television (Fox Sports West and KCOP-TV) play-by-play voice of the Los Angeles Angels for seven seasons (1995–2001).
+Impemba moved to Major League Baseball in 1995, serving as the radio (KLAA) and fill-in television (Fox Sports West and KCOP-TV) play-by-play voice of the Los Angeles Angels, a position he held until 2001.

 Detroit Tigers

 Beginning in 2002, Impemba joined the Tigers television team alongside color commentator Kirk Gibson, replacing play-by-play commentator Josh Lewin.
-In 2003, Rod Allen replaced Gibson, who was named the Tigers' bench coach that season.
+In 2003, Gibson was named the Tigers' bench coach and was replaced in the broadcast booth by Rod Allen.
 The Impemba–Allen tandem would last from 2003 to 2018.
-In the last few years of his tenure, Impemba occasionally worked alongside Gibson and Jack Morris.
+In the last few years of his tenure, Impemba occasionally worked alongside Gibson and Jack Morris in Allen's absence.

 On September 4, 2018, Impemba and Allen were involved in an off-air physical altercation immediately after broadcasting the Tigers' road game against the Chicago White Sox.
 Fox Sports Detroit sent the men home on different planes after the game, and the following night's telecast was covered by Matt Shepard and Kirk Gibson.
 While one source claimed that there was an argument over a chair, followed by Allen putting Impemba in a choke hold, Allen's agent denied that his client choked Impemba.
 On September 7, Fox Sports Detroit suspended both men from calling any Tigers games for the remainder of the 2018 season.
-It was later announced that Impemba and Allen's contracts were not renewed for future seasons, ending their 16-year partnership.
+Impemba and Allen's contracts were not renewed for future seasons, ending their 16-year partnership.
+Their longstanding tension may have stemmed from Allen's perceived lack of preparation for broadcasts.
+"Though non-friendly," wrote the Detroit Free Press, "the relationship between Impemba and Allen produced years of quality broadcasts on FSD and earned themselves—together—a spot in Tigers' lore."

 Boston Red Sox

-On February 13, 2019, Impemba was named as a part-time play-by-play announcer for the Boston Red Sox Radio Network.
-It was announced in January 2020 that he would not return to the Red Sox.
+On February 13, 2019, Impemba was named a part-time play-by-play announcer for the Boston Red Sox Radio Network, but his contract was not renewed after the season.
+In 2023, The Detroit News wrote that Impemba considers himself "pretty much retired" from broadcasting.